The 5 Best Medical Alert Systems of 2025, Tested by Caregivers

 UnaliWear Kanega Watch

 This medical alert watch not only has accurate fall detection, but it also features a unique system of four batteries that allows the user to wear the device 24/7.
-Unfortunately, the watch costs $299 up front and a monthly subscription of at least $84.95.
+Unfortunately, the watch costs $299 upfront and a monthly subscription of at least $84.95.
 Read our Kanega Watch review to learn more.

 Lifeline

 Arguably the most well-known medical alert brand after Life Alert, Lifeline systems performed well overall.
-Their above-average pricing, with costs starting at $39.95 for its mobile system, keep it from making the cut.
+Its above-average pricing, with costs starting at $39.95 for its mobile system, keep it from making the cut.
 Read our Lifeline review to learn more.

 What to Avoid When Buying a Medical Alert